 - Survey the job site to determine the best location for mounting the outdoor unit. - Sufficient clearance for unobstructed airflow through the outdoor coil must be maintained in order to achieve rated performance.
-See Figure 1 for minimum clearances to obstructions. - Overhead obstructions (Figure 1), poorly ventilated areas, and areas subject to accumulation of debris should be avoided. - Consideration should be given to availability of electric power, service access, noise, and shade.
+See Figure 1 for minimum clearances to obstructions. - Overhead obstructions (Figure 1), poorly ventilated areas, and areas subject to accumulation of debris should be avoided. - The unit should not be placed under roofing or other overhangs which are not guttered; that would allow water or ice to fall into the unit's discharge opening. - Consideration should be given to availability of electric power, service access, noise, and shade.